-The Differences tab opens with a list of thoughts that people rated differently.
+The Differences tab provides a list of thoughts that people rated differently.
 These thoughts show division.

-At the top of the screen is a bar graph showing the approximate size of each sub-group (Group A and Group B).
-The blank space between the bars represents participants who couldn’t be placed into either Group A or Group B. Below each thought is the average rating assigned to it by each sub-group, Group A scores are on the bottom left and Group B scores are on the bottom right.
+At the top of the screen is a Venn diagram showing the approximate size of each sub-group (Group A and Group B).
+Side A/Side B on either side of the page show thoughts that one group rated as important and the other group rated as unimportant.
+Below each thought is the average rating assigned to it by each sub-group, Group A scores are on the bottom left and Group B scores are on the bottom right.

 - Read through the list to determine if there is a clear content pattern.